PayFabric/APIs/Receivables/Sections/APIs/API/AutoPays.md

 For more information and descriptions on available fields please see our [object reference](../../Objects/AutoPayTemplate.md).

-Retrieve a the current customer's AutoPay
+Retrieve the current customer's AutoPay
 --------------------

 * `GET /autopay` will retrieve the autopay for the currently logged in customer.